top of page

 Rennie McDougall The Monthly 02/2019

-In 2020 covid 19 caused Rosalind to withdraw from touring.
-Instead, through her organisation Omeo Dance Inc. and with associate artists, has created the Orbost Studio for Dance Research, hosting a remote regional artist-in-residence program, supported by the Federal government's RISE Fund.
+In 2021 Omeo Dance Inc. created the Orbost Studio for Dance Research, hosting a remote regional artist-in-residence program, supported by the Federal government's RISE Fund.

 bottom of page